Mondei1/mcsync/README.md

 `wireguard-go` is another official implementation of the WireGuard server which is slower than the kernel modules but it works everywhere.
 I plan to use the `wireguard-rs` implementation as soon as it's available on Windows.

 ## Why no OpenVPN?
-OpenVPN is a ...
+OpenVPN is ...
-* **mess**: It would require a lot more effort to automatically setup the server and to keep an eye over the configuration.
+* **a mess**: It would require a lot more effort to automatically setup the server and to keep an eye over the configuration.
 * **slow**: OpenVPN is way slower than WireGuard.
 Both in terms of bandwitdh and latency.
 Take a look [here](https://www.vpnranks.com/blog/wireguard-vs-openvpn/).
 * **bloated**: It supports far more ciphers than you actually need, which increases complexity and image size.

 I hope that covers it up.
-Yet, if there is the wish to implement OpenVPN too, then open an issue.
+Yet, if there is any wish to implement OpenVPN too, then open an issue.

+# Upcoming 1.19.1 chat reporting
+As you may have noticed, there will soon be an update for Minecraft Java Edition that introduces a chat reporting feature to Minecraft.

+This change upsets many players and switching the server to **offline mode** is so far the only known way to turn off this system.
+This brings many disadvantages, such as username forgery and missing skin support.

+What does `mcsync` have to do with this?
+Well, since a whitelist system doesn't do anything useful *(since UUID don't really exist in offline mode)* you can use `mcsync` to protect your server from untrusted people.
+Only people who have joined your VPN tunnel can see & use your server.
+This is only practical for smaller servers.

+**It won't protect you from bad friends, as they can still fake usernames!
+But it can drastically reduce the number of potential bad actors.**

+To restore skins, use [SkinRestorer](https://www.spigotmc.org/resources/skinsrestorer.2124/) by SRTeam or something else.

 # Future plans
 While this project is still growing and at its beginning there are some things I'll like to add in the future: